fimbulent/prismoire/README.md

 # Prismoire

+> The official home of this repository is [Codeberg](https://codeberg.org/fimbulent/prismoire).
+Please file issues and pull requests there.

 A trust-based community discussion platform.
 Each user sees a different facet of the same content graph, shaped by their position in the trust network.

 > **Status:** Pre-alpha, work in progress.
 Not yet usable.